mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 So take one step forward.
 Anyway, *take one step forward* is, maybe, master – without leaving any trace of *being* master.
 That’s why we don’t know who is the master.
 Who gives the reward?
 I don’t know.

-That’s why, *who is the master* – no. So *Lotus Sutra* or Dogen Zenji says, “Buddha knows.”
+That’s why, *who is the master* – no. So *Lotus Sutra* or Dōgen Zenji says, “Buddha knows.”
 Only buddha knows what the buddha is.
 Only buddha knows what human suffering is.
 Only buddha knows the buddha’s world.

 #### 24:23